BB1464/Personal_Access_Token_Set_up/README.md

 # Personal Access Token Setup for Github in R
-This Repository contains step to follow in order to setup a personal access token for git in R.
+Setting up of personal access token for git can be very frustrating.
+This repository contains step to follow in order to setup a personal access token for git in R.